osmfoundation/welcome-mat/CONTRIBUTING.md

-The welcome mat hosted on the `gh-pages` branch of this repo only.
+The welcome mat is hosted on the `gh-pages` branch of this repo only.
 Please make pull requests from `gh-pages`.

 Please read through this contributing guide to learn how /welcome-mat is built.